-As Wikipedia says, it is possible to get an image off of the Shroud - an image of a bearded man.
+As Wikipedia says, it's possible to get an image off of the Shroud - an image of a bearded man.
 Is this face of Christ?

-According to the Bible, the answer is no. The Shroud cannot be the one that Christ was buried in because it does not match the shroud that is described in the Bible.
-For example, look at this passage from John:
+According to the Bible, the answer is no. The Shroud can't be the one Jesus was buried in because it doesn't match the shroud that's described in the Bible.
+Look at this passage from John:

-John 20:6: "Then cometh Simon Peter following him, and went into the sepulcher, and seeth the linen clothes lie,

-7 And the napkin, that was about his head, not lying with the linen clothes, but wrapped together in a place by itself."
+John 20:6-7: "Then cometh Simon Peter following him, and went into the sepulcher, and seeth the linen clothes lie, And the napkin, that was about his head, not lying with the linen clothes, but wrapped together in a place by itself."

 If you do a search for the Shroud of Turin (or even just visit the Wikipedia page) you'll see that the Shroud is a single piece of cloth that covered an entire body from head to toe.
 However, the shroud described in the Bible is not a single piece of cloth.
-Instead it is described as having two pieces: there was the linen cloth that covered the body, and a napkin that covered the head.
-These two pieces were actually found in different places when the disciples discovered that Jesus Christ had risen from the dead.
-Therefore, since the Shroud of Turin is a single piece of cloth, and the shroud used to bury Christ was a two-piece set, the Shroud of Turin cannot be the one described in the Bible.
+Instead it's described as having two pieces: there was a linen cloth that covered the body and a napkin that covered the head.
+These two pieces were found in different places when the disciples discovered that Jesus Christ had risen from the dead.
+Therefore, since the Shroud of Turin is a single piece of cloth and the shroud which was used to bury Jesus was a two-piece set, the Shroud of Turin can't be the one described in the Bible.